Thrishanth237/Ex.No.9.PE/README.md

 The scene mainly contains:

-- White and silver vehicles
+* White and gray drone
-- Dark vehicle interiors
+* Brown or cardboard-colored package
-- Gray asphalt roads
+* Gray roads
-- Green roadside vegetation
+* Green trees and vegetation
-- Blue sky
+* White and colored buildings
-- White clouds
+* Blue sky
-- Black and gray vehicle components
+* Black and gray vehicles

 The overall color appearance is natural and realistic.